Arthaey/anki-rebuild-all/README.md

 **Anki download ID: `1639597619`**

-An Anki add-on that adds a "Rebuild All" button to the bottom of the main screen, to rebuild all filtered decks at once.
+An Anki add-on that adds "Rebuild All" and "Empty All" buttons to the bottom of the main screen, to rebuild or empty all filtered decks at once.

 # Support